jverne/jverne.github.io/_posts/2015-11-05-beware-the-ides-of-november.md

 ---

 Since I'm a Ruby and Rails developer now (and I'm told that these two things are distinct and separate!)
-I've also been reviewing and practicing Rails development with RoR-centric IDEs.
+I've also been reviewing and practicing Ruby development with Rails-centric IDEs.
 Ideally I want to know which one I like enough to use at my new job.

 Since I'm a big [Sublime Text](http://www.sublimetext.com/) fan, my first choice was using it as a lightweight IDE.
 And it is certainly adequate for this purpose.
 I had to keep switching back from full-screen to a zsh terminal, though, to do the stuff that developers like to do at a POSIX shell, and this was annoying.
 I tried some of the plugins that offer basic shell access with little success.
 And, I have to admit, one of my favourite things about Eclipse is how I can climb inheritence trees when trying to figure out code.